-34 The law on absent voting (by post or proxy) is extremely complicated, and is set out in a mixture of primary and secondary legislation distinct from core laws and election rules governing conduct of an election Our focus is on its simplification and modernisation.
-Questions of entitlement to a postal vote and the balance between access to voting and security from fraud, are political policy issues which the Law Commissions do not consider; in particular the different policy between Northern Ireland and Great Britain must be preserved.
+6.1 The law on absent voting (by post or proxy) is extremely complicated, and is set out in a mixture of primary and secondary legislation distinct from the legislation and election rules governing conduct of an election.
+Our focus is on its simplification and modernisation.
+Questions of entitlement to a postal vote and the balance between access to voting and security from fraud are political policy issues which the Law Commissions do not consider.